OmarHeshamShehab/FO_Customizations/README.md

 3. Test your changes thoroughly.
 4. Submit a pull request with a clear description of your changes and their purpose.

----

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Author & Contact

-**Omar Hesham Mohamed Shehab**
-D365 Finance and Operations Consultant & Developer

-For inquiries or consulting requests, please contact me at: [email@example.com](mailto:email@example.com)